salvadordata/Mr.-CrackBot-AI-Nano/README.md

 	3. Flash the ISO to your SD card and boot your Jetson Nano.

+⚠️ Disclaimer

+This project is for educational purposes only.
+Use responsibly and only on networks you own or have permission to test.

 🤝 Contributing

 Contributions are welcome!
 Here’s how you can help: